digitalmpasto/code_journal/_posts/2019-12-1-function-problem-sets.md

 }
 ```

-Another, shorter way to do write this same function:
+Another, shorter way to do write the same function:
 ```
 function isEven(num) {
     return num % 2 === 0;